-If an employee doesn’t have a handle on their responsibilities, s/he won’t be engaged.
-Instead, s/he’ll be confused, frustrated, and quickly feel overwhelmed, which leads to disengagement.
+If an employee doesn’t have a handle on their responsibilities, they won’t be engaged.
+Instead, they’ll be confused, frustrated, and quickly feel overwhelmed, which leads to disengagement.
 In turn, employees who can master their workflow have a better shot at feeling satisfied and fulfilled in their role.

 Properly onboarding and training new hires has quickly become one of the most important steps you can take to ensure your employees are engaged at work.
 Fostering a sense of belonging, amid a desire for individuality, is vital.

 Optimizing the power of individuals by connecting them with each other through their purpose of work was recognized as important or very important to 79% of organizations that participated in a recent survey by Deloitte.
 One SHRM survey reported that one-third of new hires left their jobs after only six months.
 In other words, you have less than six months to get employees engaged with their position.